collier-jo/bank_tech_test/jasmine-standalone-3.5.0/README.md

 1. I began by making an overall class called Bank that would handle the transactions and the print bank statement methods.
 2. Then I refactored the transaction record and date format into 'private' methods.
 3. I renamed the bank class to transactions for clarity
-3. Then I created a bank statement class moving original the logic of printBankStament into this class
+4. Then I created a bank statement class moving original the logic of printBankStament into this class
+5. After I refactored further into 4 classes
+    - Service Class
+    - Transaction Class
+    - Transaction History Class
+    - Statement Class
+The user interacts through the Service Class like so:

 ## Dependancies